My art focuses on the symbiosis of merging multiple influences, media, and inspirations.

 Certain questions are always to the fore in my work.

 With light sculptures, I play with two sides of the same thing, the inner and outer world, while with paintings and drawings, I explore the relationship between humankind and the “non-human” world, Nature.
 Through my art, I explore the possibilities in which Nature and the built environment will coexist in the future.

 At one stage in my career, I started to make light installations.

 The light is somehow at the beginning and the end of everything.

 To my mind it talks about the creation of life, starting from atoms, and molecules, through various organisms.
 Can we see the light inside us?
 Because every human being lives under a metaphorical helmet or shell of his or her body, we observe these protective surfaces at the expense of our deeper realities.
 My aim is to turn these external and internal realities around.

 Surface elements of light sculptures appear as impressions, memories, and experiences.
 Everyone carries these elements.
 Sculptures too.

-We are aware that one cannot see the essence of someone with the naked eye, but when you turn on the lights, everything becomes illuminated and new, and insights emerge, at the fascinating intersection between the past, present, and future.
+We know that one cannot see the essence of someone with the naked eye, but when you turn on the lights, everything becomes illuminated and new, and insights emerge, at the fascinating intersection between the past, present, and future.

-Today, we are all a part of the prosperity, but one can ask where is social, material, and moral progress for everyone and everything, and how our life will affect Nature’s allies tomorrow.
+Today, we are all a part of the prosperity, but one can ask where social, material, and moral progress for everyone and everything, and how our life will affect Nature’s allies tomorrow.

 Who is making the balance, we or Nature?

 I am concerned with universal messages, ancient, and rooted in history, but also unchangeable objects, facts, and emotions.
 The passing moment, crowded cities, natural stainlessness.
 Movement.
 The constant flux of the world, united in its intrinsic interconnections, universal relevance where what appear as opposites come together in one.